This policy presents how Skat Consulting Ltd. process your data through our website and our online and mailing activities

 We do not collect any data related to religion, political affiliations or personal data of children.

 In accordance with the applicable data protection regulations we store your personal data for the time needed to fulfil the purposes of the relevant processing.
+If possible we anomyze your data.
 When data is no longer required it will be deleted.

 Cookies are files stored on your computer by our website when you call up the site.
 These files contain information making your use of this website more efficient.
 Most of the cookies we use are so-called “session cookies”, which will be deleted, automatically, at the end of your visit.
 Other cookies remain stored on your device until you delete them.